cityofaustin/developer-guides/_application_development/workflow.md

 ### Push your commits to the remote

-Even if you're not done working yet it's a good idea to push your changes to the GitHub remote.
+Even if you're not done working yet it's a good idea to push your changes to the GitHub remote as often as possible.
 This allows you to get feedback on your work (if desired) and provides a safe backup of your code in case your local branch gets unwieldy.

 ```
 $ git push origin my-feature